This Is What Brandy Thinks About Daughter Sy'Rai Following in Her Musical Footsteps - E! Online

 Three guesses as to what Brandy Norwood considers her signature spirit.
-Yep, the Grammy winner is releasing a new line of—what else?—imported brandy with wine label Stella Rosa.
+Yep, the Grammy winner is a brand ambassador for—what else?—Stella Rosa Premium Imported Brandy.

 "It tastes great and it's light," the brand ambassador raved to E!
 News of the sip she helped launch with a bash at The Warwick in West Hollywood Nov.
 10. And though she curated her own "B-Rocka" cocktail for the event (featuring the smooth black flavor with lemon juice, simple syrup and muddled blackberries), she's generally more of a purist, admitting, "I like it straight!"